stuartpittaway/diyBMSv4/Plugin/README.md

 ### Install:

 - Download the [plugin](https://github.com/prrvchr/KiCad-BOM-CPL-Plugin/archive/v0.0.1.zip)
-- Unzip and put the pugin file 'bom-cpl-plugin.py' in your KiCad working directory.
+- Unzip and put the plugin file `bom-cpl-plugin.py` in your KiCad working directory.
 - In KiCad open Eeschema go to BOM (Generate Bill Of Materials) and add A New Plugin